LED (Digital) Exercise

 1. Learning Outcomes

-- Understand the use of the Simulink Arduino support package for algorithm design for a simple circuit, e.g., for an LED
+- Understand the use of the Simulink Arduino support package for algorithm design applied to a simple digital circuit.

 The exercise involves connecting an LED to a digital Arduino output pin and controlling its state by switching it on and off.